-- International payments can be made fee-free in many currencies, at a favourable exchange rate.
+- International payments can be fee-free in many currencies at a favourable exchange rate.

-- Multi-currency wallet means you can avoid foreign exchange conversion as well as hedge exchange rate fluctuation risk.
+- Multi-currency wallet means avoiding foreign exchange conversion and hedging exchange rate fluctuation risks.

-Airwallex is an online payments company which started out by offering businesses a cheap and fast way to make international payments, but has since expanded to offer bank accounts and borderless debit cards as well as domestic and international payments.
+Airwallex is an online payments company that started by offering businesses a cheap and fast way to make international payments but has since expanded to offer bank accounts and borderless debit cards as well as domestic and international payments.

 With global accounts, borderless cards, and money transfer services on offer — as well as a suite of payments APIs aimed at businesses for payments — Airwallex is like an Australian version of Wise with Stripe services in addition.

 If your business operates internationally or needs to pay suppliers and contractors overseas, then Airwallex is something you should consider.
 Based on hours of research and digging through their terms and conditions, this review focuses on the money transfer aspect of their offering.

 How Airwallex began

 Airwallex was founded in Australia in 2015 by cafe owner Jack Zhang, who was annoyed by the cost of making payments to Hong Kong and China for his business imports and his three partners.
 It has now raised over $US400 million in investment funding and has around 500 employees in 12 international offices, operating in Australia, China, the UK, Europe and the US, and aiming to open in Singapore, Japan and Malaysia.
 In an interview with the AFR, Mr Zhang confirmed that the Australian arm of the business had grown more than tenfold in the 12 months between March 2020 and March 2021.